 Skyline Drive, one of the most famous mountain drives in the country, is a 105-mile National Scenic Byway through the Shenandoah National Park in Virginia.
 It takes about three hours to drive the entire length, without stopping, making it a perfect day road trip for those on the East Coast.
 Stops at any of the 75 scenic overlooks are encouraged or pack for a hike as there are over 518 miles of hiking trails.
 Some of the trails lead to waterfalls, including Overall Run which is over 93 feet tall.
 Along the way visitors can also find caverns, historic towns, orchards, and battlefields.
 There’s something to appeal to visitors of all ages.

 Florida is a popular family summer destination so why not explore it as a road trip?
 The Florida Atlantic coastline is perfect for a long drive.
 Start in north Florida and visit Jacksonville and historical St. Augustine if you have time to drive the entire length from here to the Keys.
 With less time start in Orlando and head south to Miami.
 Stop in Miami for a food tour of Little Havana or visit the Phillip and Patricia Frost Museum of Science.
 Another option is to head to the Everglades and get close up with the gators.
 The final stop is the Florida Keys, where families can enjoy diving, kayaking, fishing, and soaking up the sun.
+And here are a few more Florida road trip ideas.

 For those with time to commit to a long distance road trip, traveling Route 66 is a must.
 Beginning in Chicago and ending at the Santa Monica Pier in Los Angeles, this 2,500 mile highway is perhaps the most well-known in the United States.
 It’s famous for odd and wacky roadside attractions along the way.
 For the ultimate US road trip experience, spend a few weeks driving across the country and stop at as many of these attractions possible.
 Don’t miss the giant Paul Bunyan statue in Atlanta, Illinois or the world’s largest rocking chair in Fanning, Missouri.
 Other must sees include Cadillac Ranch in Amarillo, Texas and the Wigwam Motel in Holbrook, Arizona.
 Two weeks should be enough time for the entire route, but it is possible to break up the trip into smaller sections.
 Just be sure to pack a camera for all the fun photo ops.